barrucadu/lookwhattheshoggothdraggedin.com/posts/roll-in-the-open.markdown

     explicitly ignoring the rules of the game.
 ---

-One really common piece of [glo:gm] advice is to roll your dice behind a screen, so your players can't see what you got.
+One really common piece of [abbr:gm] advice is to roll your dice behind a screen, so your players can't see what you got.

 This lets you decide if what you rolled is actually what's best for